Zamboanga City: World War II

 When the Japanese invaded the Philippines, they were headed by Vice Admiral Rokuzo Sugiyama, accompanied by Rear Admiral Naosaburo Irifune.
 The Japanese landed at Zamboanga City on March 2, 1942.
+The city became a branch hub of Unit 731 for human experimentation conducted by Japanese doctors.
+Among the experiments include amputations, dissections, and vivisections on live Filipinos.

 The Japanese government in the city was overthrown by American and Filipino forces following a fierce battle on March 10–12, 1945.
 The rebuilt general headquarters of the Philippine Commonwealth Army and Philippine Constabulary was stationed in Zamboanga City from March 13, 1945, to June 30, 1946, during the military operations in Mindanao and Sulu against the Japanese.

 Contemporary history

 After World War II

 After the war, citizens on the island of Basilan found it difficult to appear in courts, pay their taxes, or seek help from the mayor and other officials.
 Going from Basilan to the mainland required three or more hours of ferry travel.
 To fix the problem, Representative Juan Alano filed a bill in Congress to separate Basilan from Zamboanga City.
 The island of Basilan was proclaimed a separate city through Republic Act No. 288 on July 16, 1948.

 On April 7, 1953, by virtue of Republic Act No. 840, the city was classified as first-class city according to its revenue.

 On April 29, 1955, a special law changed the landscape of the city government when Republic Act No. 1210 amended the City Charter that made elective the position of city mayor and the creation of an elective vice mayor and eight elective city councilors.
 The vice mayor is the presiding-officer of the City Council.
 In November 1955, Liberal Party candidate Cesar Climaco with his running-mate, Tomas Ferrer won the first local elections.
 They were inducted into office on January 1, 1956, as determined by the Revised Election Code.